davidedmundson/plasmoid_loader/README.txt

  DBus host service + path for factory will be written in relevant .desktop file

  (This still means plasmashell will have to parse packages....boo!!!!!.
-Is there a sane way to avoid this that still allows Dbus activation?)
+Is there a sane way to avoid this that still allows DBus activation?)

 FactoryIface:
   QDBusObjectPath  createApplet(string applet, int id, variantmap of random properties)